ascott1/ethical-web-dev/building-web-apps-together/04-documentation.md

 2. Write documentation that is comprehensive, detailing all aspects of the project
 3. Write documentation that is skimmable
 4. Write documentation that offers examples of how to use the software
-5. Write documentation that is Accepting of (some) Repetition In Documentation ([ARID](http://www.writethedocs.org/guide/writing/docs-principles/#arid))
+5. Write documentation that has repetition, when useful
 6. Write documentation that is up-to-date
 7. Write documentation that is easy to contribute to
 8. Write documentation that is easy to find

 The most important rule of good documentation is for it to **be as inviting as possible**.
 This means that we should aim to write it in the clearest terms possible without skipping over any steps.
-Avoid making assumptions about what your users may know.
+We should avoid making assumptions about what our users may know.
 Sometimes this can seem to be overkill and we may be tempted to say something like "every X developer knows about Y," but we each bring our own background and set of experiences to a project.
 Though this may result in more verbose documentation, it is ultimately simpler as there is less guesswork involved for developers with all levels of experience.

 Our documentation should aim to **be comprehensive**.
 This means that all aspects of the project are documented.
 Undocumented features or exceptions can lead to frustration and become a time-suck as users and other developers are forced to read through code to find the answers they need.
 Fully documenting all features takes away this kind of ambiguity.